 6.8.
 How to Reprogram User Boot Program

-This method switches the Page 0 to Page 1 area to hold a user boot program using the memory swap function when Flash memory is reprogrammed.
+This method switches the page 0 to page 1 area to hold a user boot program using the memory swap function when Flash memory is reprogrammed.

-The following is an example of reprogramming procedure of user boot program.
+The following is an example of reprogramming step of user boot program.